ghosthawker/Slin-Revision/Securing Data.md

 yum install mod_ssl
 ```
 To configure Apache to use the certs edit the file `/etc/httpd/conf.d/ssl.conf`
-Look for the lines and change it to ur cert and key
+Look for the lines and change it to your cert and key
 ```
 SSLCertificateFile /etc/pki/tls/certs/httpd.crt
 SSLCertificateKeyFile /etc/pki/tls/private/httpd.key